mwakidenis/Wifi_Captive_Portal_Billing_System/README.md

 git push origin feature-name

-Open a Pull Request
+Submit PR

 ⚖ License

-MIT License — see LICENSE file.
+MIT License (see LICENSE)

 💌 Support
+📧 Email

-Email: mwakidenice@gmail.com
+mwakidenice@gmail.com

+💬 WhatsApp

-WhatsApp: Chat on WhatsApp
+👉 Chat on WhatsApp

+☕ Buy Me a Coffee

 Made with ❤️ in Africa for the World 🌍